by Sebastian R. Fama

 Here we see Jesus speaking with Divine authority.
 He tells his apostles to teach all nations to observe all that He commanded them.
 And He promises to be with them always as they accomplish their work.
 He specifically mentions "the close of the age."
 This of course goes well beyond the lifespan of the twelve apostles.
 When we combine that with Matthew 16:18 the picture is pretty clear.
 Jesus wills that His Church should operate with His authority until He returns at the end of the age.
 To say that the Church could lose its way doctrinally would contradict the very words of Jesus.

 Jesus prayed that we would be one as he and the Father were one so that the world would know that He was sent by the Father (John 17:20-23).
-When we are not truly united as Jesus and the Father are united it hurts our public witness.
-And that keeps people away fromthe Church.
+When we are not united as Jesus and the Father are united it hurts our public witness.
+And that keeps people away from the Church.
 Jesus said: "You shall know the truth and the truth shall set you free" (John 8:32).
 The fact that Jesus uttered these words means that the truth is something that can be known with certainty.
 If such were not the case we would be left to figure it out for ourselves.
-This of course appeals to the flesh but makes no theological sense.

 Even men with the best of intentions can get it wrong.
 The thousands of Protestant denominations are a great illustration of this very thing.
 Scripture says the truth is important and disunity says but none of us knows what it is.
 And that is not exactly the most effective form of evangelization.
 Paul warns us against forming divisions: